mprinc/debugpp/README.md

 * disabling only some of semantic domains (log and warn but not error)
 * provide better logging function suplementing, a way toward Winston, bunyan
+* provide logging the place where error got triggered, same as with debug (bower install debug)

 # Release History
 * 1.1.10 fixes for localStorage